Domestic Violence Prevention

 In most circumstances involving domestic violence, an officer will make an arrest when he/she has probable cause to believe a crime has occurred.
 Under many circumstances, an officer may be mandated to make an arrest.
 There are a number of laws, both misdemeanor and felony, that address domestic violence.
 The officers on scene will assess the circumstances and take action based on the applicable laws.
 Please understand the officers must act based upon legal and departmental guidelines, and cannot make discretionary decisions in these cases.

-When an arrest is made, the person arrested will be taken to the Pacific Grove and booked into the city jail.
+When an arrest is made, the person arrested will be taken to the Monterey County Jail and booked.
 Regardless of whether the case is a misdemeanor or felony, the arrested party will be required to post a bail bond in order to be released.
 A bail bond is an amount of money the court requires a defendant to forfeit in order to assure the defendant will appear in court.
 Required bail amounts vary depending upon the crime involved.
 If the defendant cannot post bond, he/she will be held until arraignment, usually within a couple of days.
 If the defendant is able to post bond, he/she will be released with a "stay away" order.
 This is a temporary order that assists the victim by restraining the perpetrator from having any contact with the victim, including telephonic contact or e-mail, until the perpetrator is arraigned in court.
 When a bond is posted, the Pacific Grove Police Department will attempt to notify the victim that the perpetrator is being released.
 If the victim is contacted or harassed by the perpetrator in any way, he/she should notify the police immediately.
 In that case, the police can re-arrest the perpetrator on a new criminal charge requiring an additional bail bond.

 The police officers will complete a police report and forward it to the District Attorney's office.
 The District Attorney's office has a unit specifically trained to handle domestic violence cases.
 One of the attorneys in that unit will review the case and file the appropriate charges with the court.
 The case will then move forward through the court system.
 Our justice system is a complicated system, and it may be some time before the case is resolved.
 The Victim/Witness program at the District Attorney's Office can assist you with any questions you have regarding the court proceedings.
 That unit can be reached during business hours at (831) 755.5072.
 Their phone number is also listed in the resource section of this brochure.